EMT WORK-TRAINING

 What is an EMT Work-Training Program?

-The Center for EMS Education’s EMT Work-Training program is a full-time, 16-week work-study program in which students are paid a weekly stipend while training to become Emergency Medical Technicians (EMTs).
+The Center for EMS Education’s EMT Work-Training program is a full-time, 16-week work-study program.
+Students enrolled in this program are paid employees of Emergent Health Partners while training to become Emergency Medical Technicians (EMTs).

 Because the course is tuition-free, students sign a two-year full-time employment contract that must be completed after passing the course.